-Martin Franke is the Director of Information Technology and Security and Chief Information Officer for the Institute for Defense Analyses (IDA).
+Martin Franke is the Director, Information Technology and Security and Chief Information Officer for IDA.
 He leads a team of more than 60 information technology (IT) professionals responsible for a broad range of IT solutions and services.
 His directorate includes a research library, a systems development unit, an enterprise operations unit, a help desk group, and an information security team.

 Prior to joining IDA in June 2007, Martin was responsible for criminal justice programs at the nonprofit research corporation Noblis.
 While there, he guided Federal Bureau of Investigation (FBI) officials as they applied software and systems engineering to the management of programs, projects, and acquisition processes.